newsdev/capital_git/README.md

 Copyright
 =========
+MIT License.
 Copyright (c) 2014 The New York Times Company.
 See LICENSE for details.